When Our Adult Children Walk Away

 My story.
 Reflecting my experiences, observations and perspective - in my words.

 As difficult as it is to admit.
-I've come to accept that my contributions to our fractured relationship played a substantial role in her vulnerability to the charm of a narcissist.
-In her case, he was also her supervisor.
+I've come to accept that my contributions to our fractured relationship played a substantial role in Bri's vulnerability to the charm of a narcissist.
+In her case, he was also her work supervisor.
 The inherent power differential, her desire to please her boss, and her need for income positioned her perfectly to be manipulated and controlled.
 Eventually, she succumbed to his advances, and the rest is history.

 My name is Dr. Janet Steinkamp, and the reason for this podcast is simple.
-During the long, dark hours of my isolation and desperation, I decided to use my education and professional (and personal) experience to help people struggling to understand their communication style, interpersonal behavior and estrangement circumstances.
-I now coach people through their darkest hours, isolation, and desperation to find hope and look toward the future, to grow despite and because of their estrangement, and find strategies that help them prepare to repair their relationship.
+During the long, dark hours of my isolation and desperation, I decided to use my formal training and professional experience to help people struggling to understand how their communication styles and interpersonal behavior might be strengthened to rebuild a fracturing relationship.
+I pivoted from decades of work in medical education to work with families.

 Fan Mail